netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>env</b></td>
         <td>map[string]string</td>
         <td>
           env allows passing custom environment variables to the NetObserv Agent.
-Useful for passing some very concrete performance-tuning options (e.g. GOGC, GOMAXPROCS) that shouldn't be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug/support scenarios.<br/>
+Useful for passing some very concrete performance-tuning options (such as GOGC, GOMAXPROCS) that shouldn't be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug and support scenarios.<br/>
         </td>
         <td>false</td>
       </tr></tbody>